 The provision (credit) for income taxes is generally prepared as if Scripps Cable filed a separate return, however tax benefits for taxable losses and other deductions that would be limited if Scripps Cable were an independent company are recognized currently if such losses and benefits are utilized in the consolidated Scripps provision.
-If the tax provision were prepared on a separate return basis the tax provision (credit) in the accompanying Statements of Income and Retained Earnings would have been \$5,913,000 in 1995, (\$10,590,000) in 1994, and \$7,273,000 in 1993.
-Such amounts differ from the reported amounts due to timing of the recognition of benefits for taxable losses and investment tax credits.
+In the three years ended December 31, 1995 substantially all tax benefits allocated to Scripps Cable for taxable losses or tax deductions would have been available if Scripps Cable were an independent company.